UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 Because DataCrates could be created at many different stages in the research data lifecycle there is a very minimal mandated minimum set of metadata.
 There are no metadata requirements at all for a *Working DataCreate*.

-For a *Bagged DataCrate* the mandatory metadata is:
+For a *Bagged
+DataCrate* the mandatory metadata is:
 *  A creation date,
 *  Contact details and
 *  A human-readable description of the data.

+The requirements for a *Citable DataCrate* are described below.

 Future versions of this specification may allow for profiles to be specified that are appropriate to a range of services such as repositories, registries.